Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2024.

 - An architect cover letter template you can copy, adjust, and implement in less than 15 minutes.

-Let’s break ground with two architecture cover letter examples:
+Now, let’s break ground with two architecture cover letter examples:

 1. Architecture Cover Letter Examples